A comprehensive approach to identity theft prevention for a reasonable price

 We think the Family plan is a great identity protection plan for families, especially compared to most services that cover only two adults and a certain number of children.
 With Aura, if you have grown-up kids living with you and your spouse, you can still add them to your family protection.
 And at $50 per month at most, this plan is much cheaper than getting five Individual plans.
 Not to mention, the Circle parental controls make it all the more worth it.

-Aura hasn’t been around for too long, but they’re already making waves in the industry with their unique approach to identity theft protection.
+Aura hasn’t been around for very long, but they’re already making waves in the industry with their unique approach to identity theft protection.
 They’re a service that understands identity theft is an ever-changing threat, and that complete protection requires a multifaceted approach.

 FYI: Not convinced Aura is right for you?
 Not to worry because we’ve compiled a list of the 10 best identity theft protection services of the year.
 There you’ll find something for every need and every budget.

-This is a little less concrete, but we also like the way Aura is designed.
-It’s minimalist, sleek, and functional.
-A lot of the identity theft services we’ve reviewed in the past feel a little outdated, but Aura has a distinctly modern … well… aura about them.
+It may be superficial, but we also like the way Aura is designed.
+Its interface is sleek and functional, and while other identity theft services feel a little outdated, Aura feels modern.
 There’s something to be said for prioritizing design, and Aura really nails it.

 That said, Aura isn’t just a sleek veneer.
 Their core protections and functions are rock-solid, and we feel comfortable recommending their protection to anyone.
 While they might be a little more expensive than their counterparts, we think the extra cost is well worth it.